fismanda/respiratory-virus-mortality-ontario/README.md

 ## Acknowledgments

 We acknowledge the Ontario Ministry of Health, Statistics Canada, and the Public Health Agency of Canada for providing the data that made this analysis possible.
-We thank the Ontario COVID-19 Science Advisory Table for development of testing-adjusted case count methodology.

 ## Version History